-Prerequisite(s): Enrolment in 4th year of BMOS
+Prerequisite(s): Enrolment in 4th year of BMOS.

-1.3 Accessibility:
+Accessibility:

 DAN Department of Management & Organizational Studies strives at all times to provide accessibility to all faculty, staff, students and visitors in a way that respects the dignity and independence of people with disabilities.
-Please contact the course instructor if you require material in an alternate format or if you require any other arrangements to make this course more accessible to you.
-You may also wish to contact Services for Students with Disabilities (SSD) at 519-661-2147 for any specific question regarding an accommodation.